 How to Succeed as a Remote Worker

-In the past two years, there has been a 79 percent increase in LinkedIn job posts advertising flexible work arrangements, which means more remote workers are expected to enter the workforce soon.
+In the past two years, there has been a 79 percent increase in LinkedIn job posts advertising flexible work arrangements.
+This means more remote workers are expected to enter the workforce soon.
 Although it takes some practice, it is possible to become a successful remote worker who has a good work-life balance.

-Remote working is very different from working in an office, so there are a few things you’ll need to be aware of to ensure you’re an effective contributor as a remote worker.
-In this section, we’ve broken down a few of the key elements of remote working and shared how you can overcome the core challenges associated with being a remote worker.
+Remote working is very different from working in an office.
+So there are a few things you’ll need to be aware of to ensure you’re an effective remote worker.
+In this section, we’ve broken down a few key elements of remote working and shared how you can overcome the core challenges associated with being a remote worker.

 Experiment With Your Work Setup

 As a remote worker, you have a lot of flexibility over how you work.
-Whereas a traditional office-bound worker would have to work at a certain desk and wear certain clothes, you have more freedom over your choices in where you work, what you wear, and other aspects of the job.
+A traditional office-bound worker would have to work at a certain desk and wear certain clothes.
+You have more freedom over your choices in where you work, what you wear, and other aspects of the job.

-One of the first things you should do as a remote worker is to experiment with a few different work setups to see which one works best for you.
-Office workers have a specific set of standards they have to meet and a certain schedule, but you have the ability to choose how your schedule is set up.
+One of the first things you should do as a remote worker is to try out different work set-ups and see what works best for you.
+Office workers have a specific set of standards they have to meet and a certain schedule.
+But as a remote worker, you have the ability to choose how your schedule is set up.

 The first thing you can experiment with is when you start.
-Try starting early in the morning and working through the early afternoon; try working a few hours in the morning and a few in the evening.
-If you’re an early riser, you can work more hours during the day; if you’re a night owl, you may want to stay up late to get your work done.
-You can also experiment with working from different places, such as a co-working space or a coffee shop, and see whether you’re more or less productive when you’re not bound to a desk in your house.
+Try starting early in the morning and working through the early afternoon.
+Another option is to try working a few hours in the morning and a few in the evening.
+If you’re a morning person, you can work more hours during the day.
+If you’re a night owl, you may want to stay up late to get your work done.
+You can also try working from different places, such as a co-working space or a coffee shop.
+This will allow you to see whether you’re more or less productive when you’re not bound to a desk in your house.

 Another thing you should consider is at what times of the day you find it easy to do certain tasks.
 I prefer to do my creative work — writing — in the morning, when I’m most awake and alert.
 Then, I do my administrative work in the afternoon and during the evening.
 You should figure out when you would prefer to do creative and administrative work and develop your schedule around that.
 Try different break times and work intervals to figure out what’s best for you.

 You should also spend some time working on your home office setup.
 According to Buffer’s State of Remote Work 2019 report, 84 percent of remote workers work from home.
 But not everyone has a good work setup.
-Many remote workers — myself included — have at least once felt they should just sit at a desk in their house and work without customizing your workspace.
+Many remote workers have at least once felt they should just sit at a desk in their house and work without customizing your workspace.